In this section, you’ll benchmark matrix multiplication performance using SME2, if your machine supports native execution of SME2 instructions.

 __output__SME2 implementation *intr*: min time = 1 us, max time = 8 us, avg time = 1.82 us

 The execution time is reported in microseconds.
 A wide spread between the minimum and maximum figures can be noted and is expected as the way of doing the benchmarking is simplified for the purpose of simplicity.
-You will, however, note that the intrinsic version of the matrix multiplication brings on average a 76x execution time reduction.
+You will, however, note that the intrinsic version of the matrix multiplication brings a significant reduction in time, from 18x to 76x depending on the device.

 Tip